 Frequently, the repair shop will discover additional damage when repairing a vehicle damaged in a crash.
 What happens in this situation?
 Usually the mechanic will contact the insurance company repairing the vehicle to authorize the additional repairs.
 Sometimes the adjuster will send out an appraiser to inspect the damage before authorizing the additional work.
 Before you pick up your vehicle after repairs are completed, you will want to find out if any new damage was discovered and confirm that it was repaired.

 If you need to file a property damage claim, you may be surprised at how complicated it can be and how the insurance company will delay paying your claim.
-The experienced legal team at Brauns Law has helped many clients with all types of insurance claims after a car accident.
+The experienced legal team at Brauns Law, PC has helped many clients with all types of insurance claims after a car accident.
 Start an online chat or call us to schedule your free consultation to get your questions answered and learn how we can help you.

 - Your Property Damage Claim Choices After a Car Accident